How to Burn Fat Without Losing Muscle

 Why Do People Lose Muscle While Dieting?

-Let’s back up a second, and start with how to lose weight in the first place.
+Let’s back up a second and start with how to lose weight in the first place.

 So, how do people lose weight?
 Well, the answer is simple: You must burn more calories than you consume.

-Your body burns a certain amount of calories each day and you consume a certain amount.
+Your body burns a certain amount of calories each day, and you consume a certain amount.
 If you consume more calories than you burn, your body will have to store the extra energy somewhere.

 This can be in the form of stored fat.
 It could also be carbs in the form of glycogen.
 It could also be protein in the form of muscle tissue.

-When you are dieting because you want to lose weight, you must consume less calories than you are burning.
+When you are dieting because you want to lose weight, you must consume fewer calories than you are burning.
 That way, the excess energy you use must come from somewhere that was previously stored in the body.

 Ideally, it would all come from body fat, but that won’t ever be the case.
 There will always be some degree of muscle loss.